About Cannes, France

 Popular Destinations in Cannes

 Musee de la Castre: Located on a hill that overlooks the Bay of Cannes, the site boasts exceptional views of the sea and the coastline.
-The museum occupies a former medieval monastery which is now designated as a historic monument.
+The museum occupies a former medieval monastery which is now a historic monument.
 There is an extensive collection of 19th-century Provencal landscape paintings, pre-Columbian primitive art and Mediterranean antiquities.
 There are also smaller rooms that feature exotic art objects from the Himalayas and Oceania too.
-Visitors often climb up to the top of the building and take in the panoramic views of the city and its surroundings.
+Visitors here often climp up to the top of the building and take in the panoramic views of the city and its surroundings.

-Casino Croisette: Built in 1907, this is the country’s most patronized casinos.
+Casino Croisette: Built in 1907, this is the country’s most patronized casino.
 It is situated in the location where the world-famous Cannes Film Festival takes place.
 There are many popular nightclubs and restaurants housed in this complex, and there is a formal dress code to adhere to at this venue.